bicCluster/learning-cluster/HBase.md

 HBase is a clolumn based NoSQL database.
 For more information, you can refer to [this](https://en.wikipedia.org/wiki/Apache_HBase)

 # Install
 You can choose to install HBase during the Ambari set-up process.
+Just choose the 'Add service' option, select 'HBase', and proceed to install as you did for the other components.

 ![alt text](https://github.com/CleoJiang/CCAssignment/blob/master/WeChat_1458152481.jpeg)
 <!-- Image courtesy of Group 14, from Storm.md -->

 # Test
 ## Test HBase Shell